 Upon successful completion of the Dissertation Research and Development and upon the supervising professor's recommendation, you will submit the final draft of your 80,000 - 100,000 word dissertation to the Dissertation Defense Committee comprised of the supervising professor and two additional faculty members.
 Once the committee has read the dissertation, you will appear before them and give an oral defense.
 Repeatable.

-Prerequisite(s): ICS 9904 Doctoral
+ICS 9950 - Doctoral Studies: Intercultural Studies

-ICS 9950 - Doctoral Studies: Intercultural Studies A faculty member will direct your study as you participate in a seminar or pursue research in an area of special interest.
-Doctoral
+A faculty member will direct your study as you participate in a seminar or pursue research in an area of special interest.